lambdaclass/rancher-cluster/README.md

 ## Setup

 Make sure you fill in the inventory file (`ansible/inventory.ini`) with the ip of the servers that make up the cluster.
+The `local_ip` variables are meant to be the ips of the local network between the nodes, they will be used by the load balancer setup below.

 ## Usage